The Ultimate Guide to Credit Cards

 Many promotions impose a short deadline (i.e., two to four months) on balance transfers eligible for the special rate.
 For example, a card may offer a 0% APR for 21 months but only for transfers you complete during the first four months.
 The deadline usually isn’t a problem, as you have plenty of time to submit your transfer requests after opening the account.

-After the promotion period ends, you’ll pay the card’s regular APR on any remaining balances.
-To avoid interest, pay off your balances in full before the promotion expires.
+Once the promotional period wraps up, you’ll start paying the card’s regular APR on any leftover balances.
+To sidestep interest charges, ensure you clear your balances in full before the promo ends.

 How to Get a Balance Transfer Card